 What if there’s a combination bucket list trip/book tour?
 If that could happen, I’d stay a few weeks, rent a place near London transportation.
 Something cozy.
 A comfy bed and a small kitchen, a coffee maker for me and a window to watch tea drinkers go by.

-One really should share high tea at Claridges or the Dorchester, business-related, of course, with much talk of books and such.
+One really should have high tea at The Ritz.
+Or Claridges.
+Or the Dorchester.
+Business-related, of course, with much talk of books and such.
 Then on to seek inspiration at places I’ve had crushes on for ages, places that have more to do with shows I watch and books I read.

 Notting Hill, because it’s photogenic and of course Hugh Grant’s in the movie.
 If I go into that famous bookstore of his I’ll say it’s work-related.

 Friends have moved to Ireland, Scotland, Wales and surely I should stop and say hello.
 Back in London, I’ll need to check on performing friends In the theatre district.

 My Mother’s people, the Salisburys, were from England.
 Daddy’s people were from Wales.
 And getting back to book business, I’m in touch with UK fans of the music my parents recorded, rockabilly mixed with gospel mixed with country and blues and I hope to meet some of those fans.